azrsh/azcc/README.md

 ## Requirement
 + GNU C Compiler
-  + For assembling, linking and running some tests.
+  + For pre-processing, assembling, linking and running some tests.
 + GNU Make
   + For building and running tests.
++ POSIX like shell
+  + For running some test shell scripts.

 ## How to Build and Test
 + `make`: build 1st generation azcc.